Joe Bowen

-Joe Bowen (born April 5, 1951) is a Canadian sportscaster.
-He is known as "The Voice of the Toronto Maple Leafs", having broadcast over 3,000 Leaf games.
-Bowen also does the radio play-by-play on Sportsnet 590 The Fan or TSN Radio 1050 with Jim Ralph.
+Joe Bowen (born April 5, 1951) is a retired Canadian sportscaster.
+He was known as "the voice" of the Toronto Maple Leafs, having broadcast over 3,000 games for the organization.
+Bowen also did the radio play-by-play on Sportsnet 590 The Fan or TSN Radio 1050 with Jim Ralph.

 Early life

 Bowen was born on April 5, 1951, and raised in Sudbury, Ontario, Canada.
 While attending Sudbury High School, he was part of the Copper Cliff Redmen Northern Ontario championship hockey club in 1967.
 Following his school, he enrolled at the University of Windsor for a degree in communications arts.
 He chose the institution as it allowed him to complete a degree and still get into broadcasting.
 During his time at Windsor, Bowen covered university sports on the campus radio station CJAM-FM.
 Bowen is of Irish descent through his paternal grandfather who emigrated from County Cork.

 Career

 After graduating from the University of Windsor, Bowen returned to Sudbury where he started his career in radio, covering the Ontario Hockey League's (OHL) Sudbury Wolves.
 In addition to broadcasting the games, Bowen also held the position of Sports Director at station CKSO, anchoring various sportscasts throughout the day.
 He spent five years with the Wolves before moving to Halifax in 1979 to announce Nova Scotia Voyageurs games and serve as the sports director for two Halifax radio stations.
 While in Halifax, Bowen received an offer from Len Bramson to try out for the play-by-play announcer position for Toronto Maple Leafs of the National Hockey League.
 Following the try-out, Bowen replaced Ron Hewat to become the fifth play-by-play radio broadcaster in the history of Toronto Maple Leafs.
 Bowen made his debut as the Leafs' play-by-play announcer on October 6, 1982, at the Chicago Stadium.
 He joined CJCL, the Telemedia flagship station, in 1983 and took over as morning sports anchor and radio voice of the Leafs.

 Bowen remained a mainstay in the Leafs' broadcasting booth throughout the 1990s, despite rumours circulating in 1995 that he would be replaced.
 In 1995, the Telemedia Sports Network lost out in the bidding war for the rights to air the Leafs on the radio to Q107.
 The new radio station wanted a full-time announcer for its 82 regular-season games and playoffs instead of allowing Bowen to work both radio and TV.
 He eventually chose to join Q107 instead of Telemedia Sports Network.
 As the radio station did not allow him to also feature on television, Bowen's former TV partner Gord Stellick was partnered with Mark Hebscher.
 In 1997, Bowen replaced Jiggs McDonald on 35 mid-week TV broadcasts on Global and ONtv while still maintaining his responsibilities with Q107.
 In March 2000, Bowen was presented with a gold seat salvaged from the Leafs' former home, Maple Leaf Gardens, in recognition of his longtime support for the Leafs.